huz4f/huz4f/content/Blogs/Tech.md

 Have you needed a calculator to solve basic calculations.
 Ok let me rephrase it, \
-I've only 2-3 phone numbers memorized and it is not easy for me to remember a phone number, on the other hand i know few people who don't save contacts on their phone and have even my phone number memorized (even i used to get confused sometimes what my phone number is). \
+I've only 2-3 phone numbers memorised and it is not easy for me to remember a phone number, on the other hand i know few people who don't save contacts on their phone and have even my phone number memorised (even i used to get confused sometimes what my phone number is). \
 If  you are thinking we have our mobile phone we don't need to care about such trivial things or by outsourcing tasks which require mental efforts, we are letting our minds focus on more productive tasks. \
 Let me suggest you this : [Harvard paper](https://scholar.harvard.edu/files/dwegner/files/sparrow_et_al._2011.pdf)